paragonie/EasyRSA/README.md

 Simple and Secure Wrapper for PHPSecLib

+## Important!

+For better security, you want to use [libsodium](https://pecl.php.net/package/libsodium), not EasyRSA.

 ## Motivation

 Although the long-term security of RSA is questionable (at best) given the